cmanziel/cmanziel.github.io/content/post/mncrft/index.md

 ## Main Classes

+These are the main classes used in the project:

 ### Terrain

 The terrain is composed of chunks, which are generated around the player according to his position in space.